Kunwar Danish Ali: Political career

 Ali started his political career with Janata Dal (Secular) and went on to become the general secretary of the party.
 On 16 March 2019, he joined Bahujan Samaj Party with the consent of Janata Dal (Secular) leader and Karnataka chief minister H.D.
 Kumaraswamy.
 Six days later, Bahujan Samaj Party announced that Ali would contest the upcoming 2019 Indian general election from Amroha constituency.
 On 23 May, he was elected to the Lok Sabha after defeating Kanwar Singh Tanwar of the Bharatiya Janata Party, his nearest rival by a margin of nearly 63,000 votes.
 Ali was polled 601,082 votes.

 He was the leader of Bahujan Samaj party in Lok Sabha from 6 November 2019 - 13 January 2020.
-He is a member of Consultative Committee for Ministry of Home Affairs since November 2019.
+He was a member of Consultative Committee for Ministry of Home Affairs from 2019 till 2024.

 Following the incident with Bidhuri, Ali met politicians like Rahul Gandhi, subsequently causing his suspension from BSP on 9 December 2023 for not following the Party line.

 Ali joined Bahujan Samaj Party in March 2019 after leaving Janata Dal (Secular).
 On 9 December 2023, Bahujan Samaj Party suspended him for not following party line and engaging in anti-party activities.

 Ali joined Indian National Congress on 20 March 2024.
+He contested the 2024 Indian general election from Amroha constituency as an Indian National Congress candidate.
+He was defeated by Kanwar Singh Tanwar of the Bharatiya Janata Party, by a margin of 28,670 votes.
+Ali was polled 447,836 votes.